How to Get All Form Values on Submit in React

 fields inside the submit

 function one by one.
-Note that this requires you to manually set up a new useState
+Note that this requires us to manually set up a new useState

 for each new field, and also update the appropriate field in the onChange